smithk/cidre/README.md

 About
 -----
-CIDRE is a general illumination correction method for optical microscopy.
+CIDRE is a retrospective illumination correction method for optical microscopy.
 It is designed to correct collections of images by building a model of the illumination distortion directly from the image data.
 Larger image collections provide more robust corrections.
 Details of the method are described in [].

 Contents
 --------